 Some countries offer express services for an additional fee, reducing processing time by up to 50%.

-For foreign workers, there are various costs involved in obtaining a work permit, e.g.
+For foreign workers, there are various costs involved in obtaining a permit, e.g.

 Fees depend on the country and type of license but generally range from $100 to $1,000.